Everything you need to know about obtaining the CE Marking and bringing your products to the EU market

 What products need the CE Marking?

-- In vitro diagnostic medical devices
+- Medical devices and in vitro diagnostic medical devices

 - Construction products

-- Electrical equipment
+- Machinery equipment

 - Personal protective equipment